Applied appropriately, essential oils are highly beneficial antimicrobial, skin healing, psycho-emotional, pleasant ‘scentual’ agents.

 - Skin reaction: Apply vegetable oil to dilute the essential oil on the skin, then thoroughly wash the area with non-perfumed soap (liquid soap if possible) and rinse with warm water to remove any trace of soap and the essential oil.
 Dry the area thoroughly and apply a non-perfumed base cream (vegetable oil or even butter if nothing else is available) to soothe irritation if appropriate.

-You will find deeper detail about essential oils and their appropriate use and application in my books, Essential Oils for Mindfulness and Meditation, and Essential Oils for the Whole Body
+You will find deeper detail about essential oils and their appropriate use and application in my books, Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation,